sjcuello/WorkspaceUI/README.md

-How to create a monorepo with pnpm and submodules
+# How to create a monorepo with pnpm and submodules

+## Steps to create a monorepo with pnpm and submodules

 1- Create a new repository